 On June 9th over 30 teachers came together in Amsterdam to share their knowledge and experience on teaching Business Model Innovation with part-time and fulltime students.
-The purpose if this session was to learn what methods are used in classrooms, what students like and don’t like and how we can develop more materials to help the future workforce.
+The purpose Of this session: learn what methods are used in classrooms, what students like and don’t like, and how we can develop more materials to help the future workforce.

 The Business Model Canvas shows up in all our of our four years Erik Hendriks, teacher at InHolland, says.
 Fulltime students get to know the business model canvas in their first year.
 They use it to understand business models.
 In the last years students do innovation projects where they apply innovation techniques like freshwatching, epicenters, what if questions to find new ideas.
 As they become more familiar with the business model canvas, the focus is more and more on the value proposition canvas to start with first.
 It is an easy start, it starts with the customer and helps to observe and design.

 My assumption was that teachers and students want case studies.
 Yes, they want but only for inspiration.
 Not to work on.
 Harvard Business School is known for their great case studies, but that’s old school.
 Nobody wants to work on case studies on paper.
 Students want to work on real problems that are relevant for them and for businesses.
 All case studies taught at students are co-created with companies.
 As a result, students are highly motivated and companies get insights from the new generation.

 Lesson 3: It is about tools, skills and mindset